LeonardoBerti00/Multi-Horizon-Forecasting-for-Limit-Order-Books/README.md

 # Multi Horizon Forecasting for Limit Order Books
-In this work I implemented the models (DeepLOB-Seq2Seq and DeepLOB-Attention) proposed in [Multi-Horizon Forecasting for Limit Order Books: Novel Deep Learning Approaches and Hardware Acceleration using Intelligent Processing Units](https://arxiv.org/pdf/2105.10430.pdf) by Zihao Zhang and Stefan Zohren.
+In this work I implemented, using pytorch, the models (DeepLOB-Seq2Seq and DeepLOB-Attention) proposed in [Multi-Horizon Forecasting for Limit Order Books: Novel Deep Learning Approaches and Hardware Acceleration using Intelligent Processing Units](https://arxiv.org/pdf/2105.10430.pdf) by Zihao Zhang and Stefan Zohren.

 In every notebooks is proposed all the machine learning pipeline, starting from the loading of the dataset, passing from the labeling method, creation of the datasets and dataloaders, ending with the train, validation and test.